donaldshen/mobile-portfolio/README.md

 # Website Performance Optimization portfolio project
 The completely-optimized project was built inside `./build`

-Search `promote` then you can locate all optimizations I made.
+Search `opt` then you can locate all optimizations I made.

 ## Part 1: Optimize PageSpeed Insights score for index.html
 - Used html tag like `async` and attribute `media` as many as I could.
 Check them in index.html.
-I added comments with 'promote:' above them.
+I added comments with 'opt:' above them.
 - Used gulp to inline css, minify js/html/image files.
   > Be careful, we should only inline some small css files in index.html.
 Attempt to inline some huge css files like Bootstrap will cause serious bugs.